 Subject: Temporomandibular Disorders

-This Clinical Policy Bulletin expresses our determination of whether certain services or supplies are medically necessary.
-We have reached these conclusions based on a review of currently available clinical information including:
+This Clinical Policy Bulletin explains how we determine whether certain services or supplies are medically necessary.
+We made our decisions based on a review of currently available clinical information including:

 We expressly reserve the right to revise these conclusions as clinical information changes, and welcome further relevant information.